bhanupalagati/CodingChallenge/README.md

 1.3.7 Implemented rating functionality in UI but not connected to backend.\
 1.3.8 Implemented scatter plot\
 1.3.9 Not Implemented\
-1.3.10 Implemented bar chart for acoustics and tempo valu 1.3.11 **Bonus** Unit Testcases
+1.3.10 Implemented bar chart for acoustics and tempo value\
+1.3.11 **Bonus** Unit Testcases